 In the Valley of the Statues in the Andes, sit more than 500 rock figures, some as high as 23 feet.
 They were carved out over 5000 years ago.
 Some are of animals, such as elephants and gorillas, and of people wearing turbans.

 Some of the most common animals that you will find in Colombia include, sloths, tapirs, anteaters, deer, spectacled bears, capybaras, pumas, jaguars and several monkey species.

 Colombia has more species of birds than all of Europe and North America combined.
 It has more than 1880 different species of birds, of which 71 are endemic (native).

-Colombia is the world’s largest producers of emeralds, and its coffee is known all around the world.
+Colombia is the world’s largest producers of emeralds, and their coffee is known all around the world.

 Since Colombia gained independence from Spain, the country has survived many political assassinations, governmental upheaval, guerrilla conflicts and drug wars.
 But since 2002, the country has been making huge progress towards improving security.

 Nowadays, after all the troubles that Colombia has encountered, the country is emerging as a top tourist destination.
-It is easy to see why, with its beautiful beaches, the mighty Andes Mountains, the fascinating Amazon Rainforest and its historical, colonial cities.
-With lush mountains and stunning landscapes, there is an endless list of things to do and see in Colombia.
+It’s easy to see why, with their beautiful beaches, the mighty Andes Mountains, the fascinating Amazon Rainforest and its historical colonial cities.

 Football is the most popular sport in Colombia, however the traditional sport of the country is a game called Tejo.
 This game involves players throwing weighted steel discs towards a metal ring that is rigged with gunpowder.
 If you hit one of these targets, it ignites and lets off a bang.
 If you are good enough to hit the target, you gain three points, high five your team mates and have a beer.
 Fancy a game ?.

 The Colombian National Football Team won the Copa America in 2001, beating Mexico 1-0 in the final.